apache/fury-site/docs/json/kotlin.md

 `JsonProperty.Include.NON_NULL` on such a property is rejected if omission could fail or invoke a different compiler default.

+The same rule applies to `NON_EMPTY`.
+A global `defaultPropertyInclusion(JsonProperty.Include.NON_EMPTY)` preserves empty Kotlin constructor and deferred properties, including those declared with `emptyList()` defaults.
+Fory does not compare values with compiler defaults or evaluate initializers to decide whether to omit them.
+An explicit `NON_EMPTY` annotation is rejected on a reconstructible property whose logical type can be empty, or whose nullable value would otherwise be omitted.
+Non-null value classes remain present even when their underlying string or collection is empty.
+Use a custom codec for a containing model that needs a different omission and reconstruction contract.

 ## Nullability

 Kotlin occurrence nullability is enforced at roots, properties, container elements, map values,